Simple preschool learning activities can help lay strong foundations for reading, writing and arithmetic.

 Getting the eyes and hands to work together well is important for playing sport as well as for getting the eyes to guide the hands in handwriting.

-Your daily schedule of preschool learning activities should always include a visual motor item!
+Your daily schedule of preschool learning activities should always include a visual motor activity!

 Visual perceptual activities will help your child to understand and remember what is seen.
 This is an important foundation for learning to recognize and remember letters and numbers in order to read, write and do math!